 - filing annual 5500 reports which falsely indicated the plan was funded in accordance with ERISA’s minimum funding requirements

 The list goes on.
-The point is, there are things you may not even realize violate your fiduciary responsibility that create massive risk exposure to your business.
+The point is, there are things you may not even realize violate your fiduciary responsibility that creates massive risk exposure to your business.

 What Fiduciary Liability Insurance Is Not

-Here are a few types liability insurance coverage that are often confused with fiduciary liability:
+Here is a few types of liability insurance coverages that is often confused with fiduciary liability:

 - Fidelity bond